Shane Drury: Cancer and death

 Drury was diagnosed on May 5, 2002, with Ewing's sarcoma, a rare type of cancer found most commonly in teenagers.
 He was treated at the Denver Children's Hospital.
 Following chemotherapy treatments, a tumor was found and removed in his chest cavity.
 The cancer went away for a year, and Drury judged rodeos while recuperating.
 However, the cancer came back twice more in the next two years.
 He ultimately died on October 31, 2006, at the age of 27.

 Shane Drury Scholarship

 The Shane Drury Scholarship is a scholarship given to a National Intercollegiate Rodeo Association member that has "faced adversity in their own lives and never given up".
 The first award was given to Jyme Peterson, a student at Montana State University, during the College National Finals Rodeo in June 2006.

-Other Media
+Other media

-Nothin' But Try: The Shane Drury Story, by author Tall Paul, is the late athlete's biography Witten in 2008.
+Nothin' But Try: The Shane Drury Story, by author Tall Paul, is the late athlete's biography written in 2008.
 ISBN 978-1438919416.